syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ### Adjust drag item axis

-To adjust the drag item coordinates (X and Y) while dragging, you can return true from the virtual method `CanAdjustDragItemAxis` of the `DragDropController` class.
+To adjust the X and Y coordinates of the drag item while dragging, you can set the `CanAdjustDragItemAxis` property of the `DragDropController` class to true.
 By default, the Y coordinates can be adjusted if the `SfListView.Orientation` is set to `Vertical`, and the X coordinates can be adjusted if the `Orientation` is set to `Horizontal`.

 {% tabs %}
 {% highlight c# %}